 As described in [RD05], it is estimated that a system with a computing capacity of 60 PFLOPs/second will be necessary in order to calibrate and image the input visibility data rate of ~2 GVisibilities/second.
 This estimate assumes that the dominant contributor in the cost of computing is the process of interpolating the visibility data to/from a regular grid prior to performing the FFT (a.k.a. gridding and de-gridding) and the correction of direction-dependent effects by means of the application of convolutional operators (or Convolution Functions, CF) at the same time that the data is gridded.
 These direction-dependent effects include compensating for the non-coplanarity of the array, and the effect of the primary beam for different frequencies when observing wide fields of view.
 Other contributors, such as the execution of deconvolution algorithms to account for the imperfect sampling of the (u,v)-space, calibration, and other overheads are introduced as factors in the model.
-For now, these factors have been estimated conservatively, while prototype software is being developed and test platforms are procured to measure their values and scaling behavior.
+For now, a core efficiency of 5% and a parallelization efficiency of 80% are used [RD05], while prototype software is being developed and test platforms are procured to measure their values and scaling behavior.